The Deployment of the Armada

 The plan was to set sail from Spain and weigh anchor in The Netherlands, where the fleet would pick up the army of the Duke of Parma.
 From there they would travel across the English channel to invade and conquer England.
 Following that victory they would then go back across the channel to invade France, defeating the Protestants there as well.

-Unaware of the Armada’s fate the English army assembled in Tilbury, Essex where Elizabeth was invited to inspect the troops.
-Here she addressed the assembled army with the words – “My loving people, we have been persuaded by some that are careful of our safety, to take heed how we commit ourself to armed multitudes for fear of treachery; but I assure you, I do not desire to live to distrust my faithful and loving people … I know I have the body but of a weak and feeble woman, but I have the heart and stomach of a king, and of a King of England too, and think foul scorn that Parma or Spain, or any Prince of Europe should dare to invade the borders of my realm.
+The English Army assembled in Tilbury, Ezzex completely unaware of what happened to the Armada.
+Here Queen Elizabeth was invited to inspect the troops and she addressed the assembled army with the following words – “My loving people, we have been persuaded by some that are careful of our safety, to take heed how we commit ourself to armed multitudes for fear of treachery; but I assure you, I do not desire to live to distrust my faithful and loving people … I know I have the body but of a weak and feeble woman, but I have the heart and stomach of a king, and of a King of England too, and think foul scorn that Parma or Spain, or any Prince of Europe should dare to invade the borders of my realm.

 Philip’s designs on England had been thwarted and the nation breathed a collective sigh of relief.
 The Queen led a thanksgiving celebration to St. Paul’s Cathedral and the prevailing sentiment was that the defeat of the Armada cemented the inviolability and legitimacy of Elizabeth’s reign.
 To mark the occasion commemorative medals were minted which bore the inscription “1588.
 Flavit Jehovah et Dissipati Sunt” (He blew with His winds, and they were scattered.)